-2.4.
+2.3.
 Application to Edge Intersections

 Finding all the intersections among a large set of small edges was the first application of uniform grids.
-The algorithm, presented in [1,2,10,14], has expected time equal to the sum of the sizes of the input and output.
+The algorithm, presented in [Chandras87a, Akman89a, Franklin88a, Kankanha88a, Franklin89a, Franklin89b], has expected time equal to the sum of the sizes of the input and output.
 The sophistication of the algorithm rests in its simplicity, as well as in the appropriate implementation of the abstract data structure for the cell-edge information.
-The various possibilities examined include these:
+Various possibilities for serial and parallel implementation are examined in [Franklin88b]